 Classic Car VRT Calculator helps private owners, restorers, and dealers estimate Vehicle Registration Tax on vintage vehicles (typically 30+ years from first registration).
 It first checks vintage eligibility and explains the proof-of-age documents NCTS/Revenue accept; if the car qualifies, the vintage flat-rate pathway is applied (no CO₂ banding).
-If it isn’t yet vintage, the tool switches to the standard used-car method—OMSP, WLTP CO₂ bands and any NOx levy—plus clear guidance on how customs/VAT interact with VRT for UK versus EU imports.
+If it isn’t yet vintage, the tool switches to the standard used-car method—OMSP, WLTP CO₂ bands and any NOx levy.
+Updated for 2026 rates.

 Classic cars are not charged VRT using Open Market Selling Price (OMSP) and CO2 bands like Category A or B passenger vehicles.
 Instead, where the vehicle qualifies as a vintage vehicle, Category C’s fixed **€200** applies at registration.